History of the Big 12 Conference: Departure of Oklahoma and Texas

+New members 2023

 On September 3, Sports Illustrated reported that the Big 12 was on the verge of inviting four schools—American Conference members Cincinnati, Houston, and UCF, plus BYU, an FBS independent and otherwise a member of the non-football West Coast Conference (WCC).
 This report was soon picked up and expanded on by other outlets.
 All four schools were reportedly preparing membership applications, and their future entrance could be approved as early as the next scheduled meeting of Big 12 presidents on September 10.
 The entry timeline was uncertain at the time of the report, but would most likely be in 2024.
 All four schools received and accepted membership offers on the date of the presidents' meeting, with the official Big 12 announcement stating only that they would join no later than 2024–25.
 BYU's own announcement stated that it would join in 2023–24, presumably because the WCC had a shorter notice period for departing schools than the 27 months required under American Conference bylaws.
 Despite said notice period, Houston stated that it could join the Big 12 as early as 2023–24.
 The three schools set to depart The American entered into negotiations over their departure date, and an agreement allowing those schools to leave for the Big 12 in 2023 was announced on June 10, 2022.